Texas Supreme Court tackles question of criminal constitutional law in juvenile case

 (Majority Opinion by Justice Scott A. Brister)

-Majority holds that interrogation of juvenile should have stopped when he requested to talk to his
+Majority holds that interrogation of juvenile should have stopped when he requested to talk to

-of unconstitutional questioning of juvenile (fruit from the poised tree).
+result of unconstitutional questioning of juvenile (fruit from the poised tree).

 Also see ---> Separate Opinion by Chief Justice Jefferson